BA in English

 - No more than four transfer courses may be applied towards the major.
 These must be taken in an English department.

 - The English Major Concentration Check Sheet must be submitted with the degree sheet.

-For the bachelor of arts degree in English, students must take at least ten courses (above English 1, 2, 3, and 4) listed or cross-listed in the Department, according to the following guidelines:
+Students majoring in English must take at least ten courses (above English 1, 2, 3, and 4) listed or cross-listed in the Department, according to the following guidelines:

-- Two non-survey courses in American, British, or other Anglophone literature written before 1860, including at least one course in British literature.
+- Students must take two non-survey courses in American, British, or other Anglophone literature written before 1860, including at least one course in British literature.
 No more than one course used to fulfill this part of the requirement may be on Shakespeare.

-- Two non-survey courses in American, British, or Anglophone literature written after 1860.
+- Students must also take two non-survey courses in American, British, or Anglophone literature written after 1860.

 - Five remaining courses of the student's choice from the department's listings.
 One semester of a Senior Honors Thesis may count as one of these courses, with the other semester counting as an eleventh course for the major.

 Please note the following guidelines when applying creative writing courses towards the major:

 - Creative Writing courses are defined as courses numbered English 0005-0017.
 Fulfillment of the College Writing Requirement is a prerequisite for ENG 0005-0017.